What is acute leukaemia?

 Acute leukaemia statistics

-- About half of those cases are acute leukaemia.
+- Almost half of those cases are acute leukaemia.

-- Acute leukaemia accounts for about 1.1% of all cancer cases in NSW.
+- Acute leukaemia accounts for about 1.1% of all cancer cases in Australia.

-Acute myeloid leukaemia is more common in adults than in children and becomes more common with age.
+Acute myeloid leukaemia (AML) – More common than ALL with about 900 people diagnosed annually, and it is more frequently diagnosed in men.
+It is more prevalent in adults than in children and becomes more common with age.

 The aim of this information is to help you understand about acute leukaemia.
 We cannot advise you about the best treatment for you.
 You need to discuss this with your doctors.
 However, we hope this information will answer some of your questions and help you think about the questions you would like to ask your doctors or other health carers.